You are using an outdated browser. Please upgrade your browser to improve your experience.

-We have set decarbonisation goals, including net-zero equity Scope 1 and equity Scope 2 emissions targets, and a long-term aspiration to store more carbon than we emit (Scope 1, 2 and 3 equivalent).
+We have set decarbonisation goals, including net-zero Scope 1 and Scope 2 equity share emissions targets, and a long-term aspiration to store more carbon than we emit (Scope 1, 2 and equivalent Scope 3 emissions).

 We advocate for the critical role natural gas will play in the energy transition in moving towards a lower carbon future.

 Our approach to climate is integral to our company strategy and delivering long-term value to shareholders.
-This strategy is focused on backfilling and sustaining existing infrastructure, decarbonising Santos and third-party operations and investing in the technologies needed to develop the low carbon fuels of the future as markets evolve.
+This strategy is focussed on our three horizon strategy: backfilling, sustaining and decarbonising Santos’ existing operations, continuing to build and grow through disciplined development of upstream resources, infrastructure and a commercial third-party carbon management business, and investing in the potential technologies needed to develop the low carbon fuels of the future as markets evolve.

 Our material topics